ddcutil - Man Page

 Description

 ddcutil communicates with monitors that implement the Monitor Control Command Set (MCCS) using the DDC/CI protocol on an I2C bus.
 Normally, the video driver for the monitor exposes the I2C bus as devices named /dev/i2c-n.
-Alternatively, ddcutil can communicate monitors that use USB to communicate MMCS, provided the monitors meet the USB Monitor Control Class Specification.
+Alternatively, ddcutil can communicate with monitors that use USB to communicate MMCS, provided the monitors meet the USB Monitor Control Class Specification.

 The Monitor Control Command Set describes a collection of Virtual Control Panel (VCP) features that a monitor can implement.
 Each feature is identified using a single byte.
 For example, feature x10 is the brightness control.

-A particular use case for ddcutil is as part of color profile management.
+A more complex use case for ddcutil is as part of color profile management.
 Monitor calibration is relative to the monitor color settings currently in effect, e.g. red gain. ddcutil allows color related settings to be saved at the time a monitor is calibrated, and then restored when the calibration is applied.

 Restrictions